Analyst asks JPMorgan's Dimon, "Have you lost a step?"

 "It makes me wonder if I might get food poisoning in the future," Mayo said.
 "What would you say if you're talking to a portfolio manager and you have 20 seconds to say why that won't happen again, what would you say to that portfolio manager?"

-Dimon, who has apologised repeatedly for the bank's mistakes relating to the trading loss, said several steps have been taken to minimize future risk.
+Dimon, who has apologized repeatedly for the bank's mistakes relating to the trading loss, said several steps have been taken to minimize future risk.

 "I think it's silly for anyone in the business world to think you're not going to make mistakes," Dimon said.
 "It is not possible in the real world.
 I just think the mistakes should be smaller, fewer and far between, this being an exception."